gree-gorey/ntpserver/README.md

-# mysql-client
+# ntpserver
-Docker image for mysql client
+Docker image for ntpserver